-2. AP Courses: New trends in Equity and Access, Registration, Promoting your course
+2. AP Courses: Equity and Access, Registration, Promoting your course

-• Course Content: The Image Set in 10 units.
+• Course Content: The Image Set (10 units)

 • The new sample questions

-• Analyzing and writing MCQ’s (types of questions)
+• Analyzing and writing MCQ’s (recognizing types of questions)

 • APAH Practice Exam & new sample questions